 The first step is to make sure that any records containing sensitive data–both on physical paper and electronic media–are either securely stored or professionally destroyed.

-Shredding paperwork with an office shredder limits the amount of documents that can be shred in one sitting, and it requires operation which translates to employee time and money.
-These shredders also lack the ability to shred electronic material such as CDs, tapes, and hard drives.
-Partnering with a professional shredding provider will ensure that all documents, records, and material are destroyed thoroughly with zero risk of data exposure.
-As a NAID AAA Certified shred provider, PROSHRED San Francisco Bay Area representatives perform destruction using the highest level of document destruction technology available in the industry, while following strict state and federal rules and regulations.
+Shredding paperwork with an office shredder is not the same as having documents securely destroyed by a dedicated company.
+Typical office shredders limit the amount of documents that can be shred in one sitting, and require someone to operate them every step of the way, which translates to lost employee time and money.
+These shredders also typically only use a strip-cut method to shred paper, which is the least secure form of paper shredding.
+As a NAID AAA Certified shred provider, PROSHRED® San Francisco Bay Area representatives perform paper destruction using the highest level of document destruction technology available in the industry, while following strict state and federal rules and regulations.